 - Design: Find out the best available alternative

-- Verify: Do a cold test and set up pilot runs.
-Once all done get the approval and continue.
+- Verify: Do a cold test and set up pilot runs once all done to get the approval and continue.

 Six Sigma Belts